CoderDojoIndonesia/kerjadarirumahgajidariluarnegeri/PITCHME.md

-Bootcamp Python for Remote Work - April 2018
+Remote Working at Global Scale: Best Practices - May 2018
 ###### STAY AT HOME | PULL DOLLARS | GET A LIFE

 <img src="